Skip to main content

 Full Definition

-The interbank market is where large banks trade currencies with each other in wholesale quantities.
-It forms the core of the forex market, with transactions typically exceeding $1 million.
-Interbank rates set the benchmark prices that retail brokers derive their quotes from.
-Retail traders access this market indirectly through their brokers.
+The interbank market is the global network where large commercial and investment banks trade currencies with each other in wholesale quantities.
+It forms the core of the forex market, with individual transactions typically exceeding $1 million and often running into the hundreds of millions.
+Interbank rates set the benchmark prices that retail brokers derive their quotes from, then add spread or commission to create the prices retail traders see.

 Related Terms